Tuross

 has local historic significance for representing the achievements of

-a locally-born international opera singer and for its association with
+a locally-born international opera singer Eva

-social significance for the local family descendants of the Mylott family
+It has high-level local social significance for the local family descendants

-and also for the residents of Tuross who followed Eva's world-wide success
+of the Mylott family and also for the residents of Tuross who followed

-with pride and identify this famous person with the social history of
+Eva's world-wide success with pride and identify this famous person

 |